ethereum/devp2p/caps/snap.md

 Requests a number of state (either account or storage) Merkle trie nodes by hash.
 This is analogous to the `eth/63` `GetNodeData`, but restricted to only tries to break the generality that causes issues with database optimizations.

 - `reqID`: Request ID to match up responses with
-- `hashes`: Trie node hashes to retrieve the code for
+- `hashes`: Trie node hashes to retrieve the nodes for

 Notes: